Plain English Summary

 Publication and dissemination plan

-We expect the results of the research to become available from 2017.
-We will publicise the results in posters and leaflets in clinical areas around the hospital, and we will write a report in our Kidney Research Newsletter.
+The results of the research are expected to become available from 2017.
+The results will be publicised in posters and leaflets in clinical areas around the hospital, and a report will be written in our Kidney Research Newsletter.
 Also, the results will be published in a medical journal.

 Intention to publish date